 Smoking and fertility in Women

 Smoking is more dangerous to female fertility because it leads to irrevocable harm to the supply of female eggs.
 There are chemicals in cigarettes that enhance the loss of the female egg and affect the ovaries to age prematurely.
 Regular smoking can decrease the chances of conception among women when compared to the ones who don’t.
-Smoking not only impacts the egg quality but can lead to permanent infertility which means they have to go for the options like IVF treatment or surrogacy.
+It not only impacts the egg quality but can lead to permanent infertility which means they have to go for the options like IVF treatment or surrogacy.
 The rates of infertility are very high in females according to the studies.
 The chances of conception remain only 54% in women who are trying to get pregnant but are regular smokers.
 It is also studied that females require more medications for simulations when they choose in-vitro fertilization.

 Risks for women